timmy-cde/aws-bootcamp-cruddur-2023/journal/week8.md

 - ### Implement Users Profile Page

-  - Here are the files we updated/created for the Profile.
+  - Here are the files we updated/created for the Profile Page (we will also add more files that are not shown here in the succeeding parts)

     ```sh
     🗁 backend-flask